arachne-framework/architecture/adr-003-config-implementation.md

 #### Tradeoffs for Arachne (with mitigations)

-- Datomic's schema is anemic compared to RDFs/OWL; it has no built-in notion of types.
-Therefore, it is not suitable (on its own) for building observable ontologies such as we would want for Arachne.
+- The expressivity of Datomic's schema is anemic compared to RDFs/OWL;
+  for example, it has no built-in notion of types.
+It is focused towards data storage and integrity rather than defining a public ontology, which would be useful for Arachne.
     - Mitigation: If we did want something more ontologically focused, it is possible to build an ontology system on top of Datomic using meta-attributes and Datalog rules.
 Examples of such